REGISTER WHAT YOU'LL LEARN MEET YOUR TRAINERS WHO SHOULD ATTEND

-Presented by experts on lobbying regulation and compliance, this session presents a clear overview of your rights and responsibilities under complex lobbying laws, plus an update on new executive branch policies regarding lobbyists in the Obama Administration.
+Presented by experts on lobbying regulation and compliance, this session presents a clear overview of your rights and responsibilities under complex lobbying laws, plus an update on executive branch policies regarding lobbyists in the Obama Administration.
 You'll also benefit from insights on how those rights and responsibilities will play out in the current lobbying environment.

-Order the OnDemand recording to learn how to reduce your risk of fines and damaging PR by following this "map" to K Street compliance, including:
+Register today to learn how to reduce your risk of fines and damaging PR by following this "map" to K Street compliance, including:

 - A basic overview of requirements: LDA, FARA and HLOGA reporting, recordkeeping and filing deadlines, and special gift, travel and event rules ... plus a look at "revolving door" guidelines and early warning on campaign finance issues.

 - Practical, up-to-date guidance: Advice to help GR professionals translate requirements into real-world practices to assure compliance - including which records to keep (and for how long) ... when and how to file the L-1, L-2 and LD-203 ... how to handle the ramifications of the "bundling" rules and coalition requirements ... when you can and can't provide educational material to staffers ... and more.

 - Managing the overlaps and differences: How executive branch lobbying and gift and ethics laws differ from Senate and House rules ... the different reporting methods for LDA and IRC ... and more.

 - Educating non-lobbyist employees: The steps that firms, companies and associations must take to make sure all employees comply with the gift rules.

 - Registration know-how: Lobbying registration triggers - should you register as a lobbyist?